 The University of Chicago Medicine Comer Children’s Hospital provides comprehensive care for children with retinoblastoma, a rare — but highly curable — cancer of the eye.
 Our pediatric cancer care team and pediatric ophthalmologists offer state-of-the-art diagnostic and treatment services.

-As a member of the cancer care team, pediatric ophthalmologist Mark Greenwald, MD, is a recognized expert in retinoblastoma.
-And, as active members of the Children’s Oncology Group (COG), our physicians network with more than 250 medical centers worldwide.
+As active members of the Children’s Oncology Group (COG), our physicians network with more than 250 medical centers worldwide.
 We participate in clinical trials of the newest, most promising treatments for all childhood cancers, including retinoblastoma.